vemonet/nanopub-rs/lib/docs/use_cli.md

 - 🍎 MacOS
 - 🪟 Windows

-Rename the binary to `np` and put it in your path.
+Rename the binary to `np` (or anything you prefer), and put it in your path.

 You can do it easily on Linux, MacOS, and Windows WSL, by using our install script: